Andrei Gavrilov: Career and later life

-The planned two-year sabbatical eventually grew to eight years.
-At this time he studied the intentions of the composers in their works, religious and philosophical questions, lived half a year in Fiji, and fundamentally reworked his piano technique.
-In 2001 he moved to Lucerne, Switzerland and resumed concertizing in the 2001/02 season.
-Since August 2008 he has been living with his second wife and their son in Kanton Zürich.

-In 1974 Melodiya recorded the 1st Tchaikovsky Concerto at the prize winner's concert of the Tchaikovsky Competition together with a live solo recital.
-In 1976 a studio recording of Rachmaninoff's 3rd concerto followed.
 From 1977 to 1989 he worked exclusively for EMI.
-From that time comes the legendary recording of the Chopin Études and many other works, notably by Chopin, Scriabin, Prokofiev, Rachmaninoff and J. S. Bach.
+From that time came his recording of the Chopin Études and others of works by Chopin, Scriabin, Prokofiev, Rachmaninoff and J. S. Bach.
 From 1991 to 1993 he recorded for Deutsche Grammophon, where he also duplicated some works already recorded for EMI.
-A number of projects, many with recordings new to Gavrilov's discography, were announced in 1992 but not realized: Bach's English Suites, the complete Beethoven piano concerti, the Choral Fantasia and the Diabelli Variations, as well as vaguer plans for works by Liszt (Transcendental Etudes, Paganini Etudes), Ravel's complete works for piano solo and with orchestra, and the piano concertos of Grieg and Schumann.
+A number of projects were announced in 1992 but not realized.

+In 1989, he moved to Bad Camberg, Germany and received German citizenship.
+In 1993, he temporarily retired, cancelling concerts and not making further studio recordings.
+The planned two-year sabbatical eventually grew to eight years.
+During this time he studied composers and their works as well as religious and philosophical questions, lived for half a year in Fiji, and fundamentally reworked his piano technique.
+In 2001 he moved to Lucerne, Switzerland, and resumed playing concerts.
+In August 2008, he moved with his second wife and their son to Kanton Zürich.

-In 2012 Andrei Gavrilov held master classes for the first time, in Madrid and later in London.
-In 2013 he completed writing his three volume autobiography, the first volume of which was published in Russian and German in March and April 2014, and in English in December 2016.
-He also made his first new recording for 20 years: a CD of Chopin Nocturnes, which was done specially to be included with each copy of the book.
+In 2012, Andrei Gavrilov held master classes for the first time, in Madrid and later in London.
+In April 2013, Andrei Gavrilov performed a concert in Belgrade, playing and conducting three concertos with the Belgrade Philharmonic Orchestra.
+He played another concert conducting two concertos from the piano in Bristol in May 2014.

+In 2013, he completed his three-volume autobiography, the first volume of which was published in Russian and German in March and April 2014, and in English in December 2016.
+He also made his first recording in 20 years, a CD of Chopin Nocturnes, to be included with each copy of the book.
-In April 2013 Andrei Gavrilov performed a concert in Belgrade playing and conducting three romantic concertos in one evening, with a full symphony orchestra.
-He played another concert conducting two romantic concertos from the piano in Bristol in May 2014.

-Complete discography
+Discography

-If not stated otherwise, recordings up to 1976 are released on Melodiya, those from 1977 to 1989 on EMI (in the beginning as a co-production with Melodiya), those from 1991 to 1993 on Deutsche Grammophon.
+If not stated otherwise, recordings up to 1976 are released on Melodiya, those from 1977 to 1989 on EMI (in the beginning as a co-production with Melodiya), and those from 1991 to 1993 on Deutsche Grammophon.